kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 1. Add you bundleIdentifier as a custom URL-scheme.
 This is to make your app accessible for the Sifo Internet-app to perform a sync.
 2. Implement -openUrl: in your appdelegate, forward the call to the framework.
 3. Instantiate the framework with the createInstance-method.
 Make sure you use the correct parameters.
-4. Download the TNS Sifo Internet application from the app store, make sure the syncing works as expected.
+4. Download the Sifo Internet application from the App Store, make sure the syncing works as expected.

 Additional steps for a native implementation
 --------------------------------------------